seonokkim/azure-ai-search/README.md

 # Azure AI Search

-This repository showcases the integration of **Azure OpenAI** services with **Gradio** to create interactive web applications for text and image processing.
+This repository showcases the integration of **Azure OpenAI** services with **Gradio** to create interactive web applications for searching tourist attractions.

 ## Features
 - **Gradio**: Provides an easy-to-use UI for deploying AI models.